Compliance

 GDPR gives individuals more granular rights:

-• Data portability (receive your data in machine-readable format and transfer it to another controller) — DPDP does not explicitly grant this
+• Data portability (receive your data in machine-readable format and transfer it to another controller).
+DPDP does not explicitly grant this

-• Restriction of processing (pause processing while a dispute is resolved) — DPDP does not have a direct equivalent
+• Restriction of processing (pause processing while a dispute is resolved).
+DPDP does not have a direct equivalent

-• Right to object to processing for direct marketing or based on legitimate interests — DPDP’s framework is narrower
+• Right to object to processing for direct marketing or based on legitimate interests.
+DPDP’s framework is narrower

-• Rights related to automated decision-making and profiling — GDPR has explicit protections, DPDP does not
+• Rights related to automated decision-making and profiling.
+GDPR has explicit protections, DPDP does not

 If you serve EU users, you must build infrastructure to honour these rights.
-If you serve only Indian users, you do not — but most SaaS startups serving any international audience will need them anyway.
+If you serve only Indian users, you do not.
+But most SaaS startups serving any international audience will need them anyway.

 3. Cross-border transfer rules